-Michael L. Austin is Associate Professor of Media, Journalism, and Film at Howard University in Washington, D.C. where he teaches undergraduate courses in radio production, audio for TV and film, audio engineering, and music technology, and graduate courses in film sound and qualitative research methods.
-He also serves as founding coordinator for the Interdisciplinary Studies Program for the Cathy Hughes School of Communications.
+Michael L. Austin is Founding Director of the School of Music and Associate Professor of Music at Louisiana Tech University in Ruston, Louisiana, where he teaches course in audio production, music technology, and music industry studies.
+Prior to his appointment at Louisiana Tech, he served as Associate Professor of Media, Journalism, and Film and founding coordinator for the Interdisciplinary Studies Program in the Cathy Hughes School of Communications at Howard University in Washington, D.C.
 He received a B.M. in Music Composition from the University of Texas at San Antonio, a M.M. in Music Theory from the University of Texas at Austin, and an interdisciplinary Ph.D. in Humanities - Aesthetic Studies (specializing in Arts and Technology/Music) from the University of Texas at Dallas.

 Prior to his appointment at Howard, Dr. Austin was Director of Music Technology and Audio Recording at Missouri Western State University in St. Joseph, MO, where he taught courses in music technology, audio recording and engineering, music business, and graduate courses in digital media; he also served as associate director of the St. Joseph Community Chorus.
 Austin was lecturer in digital sound design at the University of Texas at Dallas and has taught courses in music theory, music history, and commercial music at UT Austin and Collin College.